Mohan Lal Kashmiri

 Mohan Lal Zutshi KLS (popularly known as Mohan Lal Kashmiri; 1812 – 1877) was an Indian traveler, diplomat, and author.
-He deserves to be credited as being an important player in the so-called Great Game—possibly the first notable Indian one.
-And he played a central role in the First Anglo-Afghan War of 1838–1842.
+He is credited as being an important player in the so-called Great Game—possibly the first notable Indian one.
+He also played a central role in the First Anglo-Afghan War of 1838–1842.
 His biography of Dost Mohammad Khan, the Emir of Afghanistan in Kabul, is a primary source on the war.

 Mohan Lal's wife, Hyderi Begum, was a Muslim scholar.
 During the Indian Rebellion of 1857, she was said to have maintained a diary of events in Delhi.

 Early life and family

 Mohan Lal (also called Ram Nath) was from a Zutshi family of Kashmiri Pandits.
 His great grandfather, Pandit Mani Ram, had a high rank at the Mughal Court in the reign of Shah Alam II.
 His father, Rai Brahm Nath, also known as Rae Budh Singh, worked for a time for Mountstuart Elphinstone on a diplomatic mission to Peshawar (1808–1809).
 Mohan Lal studied at the Delhi College, one of the first Indian students to be educated in the English curriculum there.

 His only brother, Kedar Nath Zutshi, was a Deputy Collector in Ambala, Panjab Province, and died in 1855.